Having elected House speaker, Republicans try governing

 Speaker Kevin McCarthy passed his first tests late Monday as the Republicans approved their rules package for governing House operations, typically a routine step on Day One that stretched into the second week of the new majority.
 It was approved 220-213, a party-line vote with one Republican opposed.

 Next, the House Republicans easily passed their first bill — legislation to cut funding that is supposed to bolster the Internal Revenue Service.
 The Republicans’ IRS bill ran into a snag ahead of votes because the budget office announced that rather than save money, it would add $114 billion to the federal deficit.
-But it flew through on another party-line vote, 218-210.
+The measure flew through on another party-line vote, 218-210, though it has almost no chance of passage in the Democratic-controlled Senate.

 It was an effective start to what could otherwise be a new era of potentially crisis governing.
 House Republicans are expected to be lurching from one standoff to the next after last week’s raucous speaker’s race that showcased the challenges ahead as McCarthy confronts a rebellious majority as well as the limits of President Joe Biden’s remaining agenda on Capitol Hill.